Digicreon/Dispak/README.md

   - `CONF_INSTALL_APACHE_FILES`: This variable must contain a list of Apache configuration files.
 These files are listed in the system configuration (in `/etc/apache2/sites-available` and linked in `/etc/apache2/sites-enabled`) if they are not already.
   - `CONF_INSTALL_CHOWN`: Associative array.
 The keys are user logins, and the values are path to files and/or directories that must be changed of owner.
   - `CONF_INSTALL_CHMOD`: Associative array.
 The keys are a `chmod` file right (like `+x` or `644`), and the values are lists of files and/or directories that must be `chmod`'ed.
   - `CONF_INSTALL_GENERATE`: The variable must contain a list of files that must be *generated* after install.
 Each entry of the list must be the path to the *generated* file.
 For each one of them, a *generator* script must exist with the same name and a `.gen` extension.
 When a generator script is executed, everything coming out from its STDOUT will be written in the generated file.
-For their execution, the generator scripts receive two parameters; the first one is the platform environment type (`dev`, `test` or `prod`); the second one is the installed tag version number.
 - **Database management**
   - `CONF_DB_HOST`: Database host name.
   - `CONF_DB_USER`: Database connection user name.